cajuncoding/GraphQL.RepoDB/RepoDb.SqlServer.PagingOperations/README.md

 ### *Query Limitations*
 There are a few limitations on the queries that can be used.
 Any query that can be executed using RepoDb's [_Query_](https://repodb.net/operation/query) APIs -- which use Field args, SortField args, and Where expressions via C# code -- should be supported.
-In addition raw sql is supported similar to using RepoDb's [_ExecuteQuery_](https://repodb.net/operation/executequery) as long as the query does not use CTE's or other complexities that prevent it from being able to be re-written into a wrapper CTE (which the API does to provide dynamic pagination).
+In addition raw sql is supported, similar to using RepoDb's [_ExecuteQuery_](https://repodb.net/operation/executequery) API, as long as the query does not use CTE's or other complexities that prevent it from being able to be re-written into a wrapper CTE (which the API does to provide dynamic pagination).

 The main workaround to needing to use a complex query with your own CTE's etc. would be to encapsulate & deploy